Summer Deals & Coupon Codes for 2023

 Why Does a Dryer Overheat?

 Why is a dryer overheating badly?
 When a dryer gets too hot, it can burn your hands, damage your laundry, or cause a fire.
-It can also damage the inner workings of the dryer as well causing short circuits or burns inside the control system.
+It can also damage the inner workings of the dryer, causing short circuits or burns inside the control system.
 What causes a dryer to overheat?
-Here’s the rundown of the most common problems that result in a dryer overheating.
+Here’s the rundown of the most common problems resulting from dryer overheating.

 Reason #1.
 Dust and dirt getting into the air hole